UnumID/Server-SDK-Typescript/README.md

 This SDK combines the functionality of an **Issuer** and **Verifier** entity to work with UnumID's SaaS.

 ## Issuer
-The Issuer Server App is used by a customer acting as an Issuer and is run on their servers.
-It allows them to register Issuers and perform actions as them, including issuing and revoking Credentials.
+The Issuer functionality is used by a customer acting as an Issuer.
+It allows one to register Issuers and perform actions such as issuing and revoking Credentials.
 ## Verifier
 The Verifier functionality is used by a customer acting as a verifier.
 It allows one to register verifiers.
 Most importantly, it allows one to send PresentationRequests and verify Presentations.